octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 ```

 **Warnings**:
-In this algorithmic example, almost all types are implicit to limit syntax length.
-Furthermore the syntax isn't as functional as in real languages used for Tezos smart contracts (e.g. *LIGO*).
+In this algorithmic example, almost all types are implicit, which limits syntax length.
+Furthermore, the syntax isn't as functional as in languages used for Tezos smart contracts (e.g. *LIGO*).

 ![](../../static/img/tezos-basics/lambda-pattern.svg)
 <small className="figure">FIGURE 5: <i>Lambda pattern</i> illustration.</small>

 You could use a *map pattern* aswell.
 Inside the map, you can store each lambda function as a *value*.
-To execute instructions, the code would find the correct lambda function at the corresponding *key*.
+To be executed, the code would find the correct lambda function at the corresponding *key*.

 Later, in an upgrading process, it would be possible to **modify the lambda function** in **just changing** the **_value_** in the *map* for the **_same key_**.
 It would also be possible to **batch changes on the whole *map***.